Read Raising Concerns online

-This guidance is for all nurses, midwives and pre-registration nursing and midwifery students, no matter where you might work.
+This guidance is for all nurses, midwives, nursing associates and pre-registration nursing and midwifery students, no matter where you might work.
 The principles supporting this guidance also apply to all healthcare professionals, so this guidance may be helpful to other staff within the workplace.
 However, if you are a self-employed nurse or midwife or working as a volunteer, we recommend that you get more advice before raising any concerns you might have (see the section ‘Where can I get help or advice?’).

 We recognise that it is not always easy to report concerns.
 You may not know how to, or you may worry that you are being disloyal, or fear reprisals from your employer’s reaction.
 It may also be particularly difficult for those of you who work and live in remote and small communities.
 However, the health and wellbeing of the people in your care must always be your main concern.
 Raising your concern early can prevent minor issues becoming serious ones, and so protect the public from harm and improve standards of care.
-If you are not sure how this guidance applies to your situation, or if you want some confidential advice before you raise your concern, or at any stage during the process, we recommend that you get advice from your professional body, trade union or the independent whistleblowing charity Public Concern at Work (PCaW).
-PCaW provides confidential advice to employees who witness wrongdoing or malpractice in the workplace and who are not sure whether or how to raise their concern.
+If you aren’t sure how this guidance applies to your situation, or if you want some confidential advice before you raise your concern, or at any stage during the process, we recommend that you get advice from your professional body, trade union or the independent whistleblowing charity Public Concern at Work (PCaW).
+PCaW provides confidential advice to employees who witness wrongdoing or malpractice in the workplace and who aren’t sure whether or how to raise their concern.